JNRowe/vim-configs/index.rst

 versions.
 It will *not* work with neovim_, and that is unlikely to change in the near future.

-If you want a rambling backstory, see the :doc:`background` document.
+If you want a rambling backstory, see the :doc:`background <background>` document.

 If you find any problems with the files in this repository either file an issue_, or drop me an mail_.
 However, please do not report problems when using